Chris d'Entremont

-Christopher André d'Entremont ECNS MP (born October 31, 1969) is a Canadian politician who has represented West Nova in the House of Commons since 2019, as a member of the Conservative Party.
-Before entering federal politics, he represented the Argyle-Barrington in the Nova Scotia House of Assembly from 2003 to 2019 as a member of the Nova Scotia Progressive Conservatives.
-D'Entremont was elected the deputy speaker and chair of Committees of the Whole in 2021 on a secret ballot.
-He is the first person of Acadian descent to serve as deputy speaker and the first Nova Scotian deputy speaker of the House of Commons of Canada since 1916.
+Christopher André d'Entremont ECNS MP (born 31 October 1969) is a Canadian politician who is the member of Parliament (MP) for Acadie—Annapolis.
+A member of the Liberal Party, d'Entremont was first elected to represent the riding (then known as West Nova) in 2019 as a Conservative, before crossing the floor in 2025.
+He represented Argyle-Barrington in the Nova Scotia House of Assembly from 2003 to 2019 as a member of the Nova Scotia Progressive Conservatives and served as a provincial cabinet minister. d'Entremont served as deputy speaker and chair of Committees of the Whole from 2021 to 2025, the first Acadian member to do so.

+Early life and education

+Born in Yarmouth, Nova Scotia, d'Entremont graduated from Loyalist College with a diploma in radio broadcasting in 1992.

 Before politics

 Before his election in 2003, d'Entremont worked as an announcer at CJLS-FM.
 Later, he was employed by TriStar Industries, as an electronics salesperson and then for Camille d'Eon Boatbuilders.
 He was also a development officer for the South West Shore Development Authority.